mrdrbob/aoc-2020/README.md

 So part 2 largely ended up being a rewrite, taking more advantage of structures to organize code and hopefully make the main logic a little clearer.
 This one was a bit tricky, but really boils down to a few steps:

 1. Iterate through all tickets and remove any for which no field is valid.
 This is basically part 1.
 2. Next I build a collection of *possible* field-to-column mappings.
 This takes a few loops, which can make it hard to wrap your head around.
 But in short: Loop 1: Iterate through all the fields.
 Loop 2: For each field, iterate through all the columns.
-Loop 3: For each column, loop through all the tickets and keep the tickets where all the values in *this* column are valid for *this* field.
+Loop 3: For each column, loop through all the tickets and keep the column mappings where all the values in *this* column are valid for *this* field.
 3. Now each field has a list of possible column mappings.
 Many fields have multiple possible mappings, but at least one has only one possible mapping, so we know that one is correct.
 4. We save the mapping we know to be correct, and then remove it from all possible mappings.
 Then we iterate again.
 And again.
 We repeat step 3 and 4 until all of the possible mappings have been found.
 5. Finally, now that we know the columns that correspond to the departure fields, we can find and multiply the values from my ticket.